-The Icelandic Radiation Safety Authority conducted a survey in 2014, measuring radon concentration on the ground floor or in the basements of 250 homes around Iceland.34.
+The Icelandic Radiation Safety Authority conducted a survey in 2014, measuring radon concentration on the ground floor or in the basements of 250 homes around Iceland34.
 The results indicate that the radon concentration in Iceland is very low.
+Based on these results, Nordic Ecolabelling concluded that Iceland should be exempted from the requirement.